chrislomonico/MinimumViableDataspace/docs/developer/decision-records/2022-06-15-registration-service/README.md

 #### Post-conditions

-1. The Company1 Identity Hub contains a VC (X.509 certificate) signed by the Dataspace Authority, that establishes membership in Dataspace D. This is used by other participants to authorize requests from Company1.
+1. The _Company1_ Identity Hub contains a VC (X.509 certificate) signed by _the Dataspace Authority_, that establishes membership in _Dataspace D_.
+This is used by other participants to authorize requests from _Company1_.
 2. The Company1 DID URL is stored in the Registration Service Participants Store.
 This is used to serve participant requests.

 #### Flow sequence